gristlabs/grist-help/help/integrators.md

 ![gmail test](images/zapier/gmail/gmail-test.png)

 Then you can make some votes and watch the system work.
-Zapier has a "run zap" functionality to force an integration to update immediately if you are impatient (otherwise it may only happen periodically):
+For instant triggers, results should show up fairly snappily.
+Otherwise, Zapier has a "run zap" functionality to force an integration to update immediately:

 ![run zap](images/zapier/gmail/run-zap.png)